This guy had to think on his feet when he stumbled across a struggling buck.

-Like most would, the warden snickered, and they start heading that direction.
-Dale claimed the shock on the warden's face was priceless as they approached to see the massive buck actually tied to the fence post.
+The shock on the warden's face was apparently priceless as they approached to see the massive buck actually tied to the fence post.

 After taking the moment in and a few bewildered chuckles that this actually happened, the warden was able to properly dispatch the whitetail.

 Upon further observation, they found green pus coming from the base of an antler that was cracking the skin.
 The warden assumed the infection had most likely spread to the brain and in return was causing the sick and odd behavior of the mature buck.

 The carcass was sent off for more testing, and hopefully they can find more information on what the issue was.
 One thing is certain, though, the deer will not be suffering anymore and won't have to worry about coyotes catching him alive.